Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Simulation methods

 \subsubsection{Observational constraints}

-The last step of the EM simulation consists in obtaining instrumental capabilities, in particular from missions designed to hunt EM counterparts to GW such as SVOM, the Space Variable Object Monitor \citep{SVOM,SVOM_2}, and compare them to predicted fluxes.
+The last step of the EM simulation consists in obtaining instrumental capabilities, in particular from missions designed to hunt EM counterparts to GW such as the Space Variable Object Monitor (SVOM) \citep{SVOM,SVOM_2}, and compare them to predicted fluxes.
 Following SVOM observation strategy, the confident BNS GW detection triggers the Target of Opportunity (ToO) program with a high priority.
 The alert is then uplinked to the space platform via \href{http://en.beidou.gov.cn}{Beidou} \citep{beidou}, within 15~s to 120~s.
-This enables the satellite to slew, and point its instrument in search for the EM counterpart.
-Narrower Field of View (FoV) instruments usually offer the best chances of detection for extragalactic magnetars considering their distance, and the fact that their luminosity (outside the jet) is of about 10$^{50}$ erg s$^{-1}$ or lower.
-With still relatively wide FoVs ($\sim$ 1$^{\circ 2}$) to rapidly pave the large error boxes expected from a GW alert, MXT aboard SVOM \citep{mxt} and FXT \citep{EP_FXT} aboard Einstein Probe (EP) \citep{EP} are promising instruments for a near-future millisecond magnetar detection.
+This enables the satellite to slew in typically 2~min, and point its instruments in search for the EM counterpart.

+Instruments with a narrower field of view (FoV) usually offer the best chances of detection for extragalactic magnetars considering their distance, and the fact that their luminosity (outside the jet) is of about 10$^{50}$ erg s$^{-1}$ or lower.
+With still relatively wide FoVs ($\sim$ 1~deg$^2$) to rapidly pave the large error boxes expected from a GW alert, MXT on board SVOM \citep{mxt} and FXT \citep{EP_FXT} aboard \textit{Einstein} Probe (EP; \citealt{EP}) are promising instruments for a near-future millisecond magnetar detection.
 The two instruments share the same energy band (0.2 $-$ 10~keV).

 A significant delay between the GW alert and the beginning of observations of the EM counterpart is expected, making the detection of the millisecond magnetar time sensitive.
 This is due to two reasons, intrinsic to the GW detection : the processing time of the alert, and the low localization accuracy.
-For the former, we consider that the alert announcing the BNS merger can be released relatively promptly and the reconstructed sky localization using Bayesian inference may be released under a conservative $\sim$ 1~h \citep{Chaudhary_2024}.
-Then, the observation of the EM counterpart largely depends on the GW localization accuracy.
-We set our possible beginning of X-ray observations at $\sim$ 1~h after the merger, which corresponds to the case of a detection with a $\Delta \Omega \approx 1^{\circ 2}$ localization accuracy, or a lucky find in one of the instrument first tiles.
+For the former, we consider that the reconstructed sky localization using Bayesian inference may be released under a conservative $\sim$ 1~h \citep{Chaudhary_2024}.
+Then, the start of observations of the EM counterpart largely depends on the GW localization accuracy.
+We set our possible beginning of X-ray observations at $\sim$ 1~h after the merger, which corresponds to the case of a detection with a $\Delta \Omega \approx 1deg^2$ localization accuracy, or a lucky find in one of the instrument first tiles.